Abstract

 In developing a numerical model to compute shallow water flows with an irregular bed topography, the numerical treatment of source terms largely affects the accuracy of the calculated results [17, 22-23].
 The SGM is accurate and effective in treating source terms and can be easily coupled with the MUSCL-Hancock scheme [3].
 Accordingly, this study improved the accuracy and stability of the developed model by combining the two schemes.
 The source terms consist of two parts, including the bed slope and the friction slope.

 where subscripts 1, 2, 3 and 4 represent the index of nodes composing the computational cell, as shown in Fig. 2(b).
-The friction slopes in the x and y directions are estimated using Manning’s formula with the wide channel assumption [24]:
+The friction slopes in the and directions are estimated using Manning’s formula with the wide channel assumption [24]:

 3.5.
 Boundary conditions